 All of this led to chronic anxiety which is why Perfectionism & Anxiety go hand in hand.” 😔

-The truth is, I didn’t even think I was a perfectionist.
+The truth is, I didn’t think I was a perfectionist.
 I thought I was “just a high achiever.”

 Signs You May Struggle With Perfectionism: